Information obligations of the General Data Protection Regulation (GDPR).

 As a legal basis for the use of Google Analytics, we use our legitimate interest according to Art.
 6 para.
 1 sentence 1 lit. f DSGVO in the improvement of our information and service offer and our web presence, reach measurement and access counting for the marketing of advertisements.
 You have the right to object to this at any time.

 On this website, Google Analytics has also been extended by the code “anonymize_IP” in order to ensure anonymous recording of IP addresses (so-called IP masking).
 Your IP address is therefore shortened by the last three digits and recorded by Google in a pseudonymised form.
 Only in exceptional cases will the full IP address be transferred to a Google server in the USA and shortened and pseudonymised there.

 Due to the shortened recording of the IP address and its pseudonymisation, only a rough localisation is possible from where our website was accessed.
 The shortened IP address transmitted by your browser within the scope of Google Analytics is not merged with other data from Google.

 The information generated by the cookie about your use of this website (shortened pseudonymised IP address, website title, browser-specific information, information about website use) is usually transferred to a Google server in the USA and stored there.
-The relationship with Google and the transmission of the information to Google is based on an adequacy decision of the European Commission: EU-US Privacy Shield Agreement (“Privacy Shield”).

 You can also prevent the storage of cookies by adjusting your browser software settings accordingly; however, we would like to point out that in this case you may not be able to use all the functions of this website to their full extent.